mijolabs/ml-translator-api-demo/README.md

-# Polyglot API
+# Translator API Demo
-Polyglot API is a REST API for translating languages using pretrained language models.
-The stack consists of FastAPI and uvicorn to provide the API service, FastTrack and accompanying language identification model is used for automatic language detection, and Opus-MT language models are used for the text translation.
-Currently only supports the following language pairs, but additional Opus-MT models can be easily added.
+This is a demo project for a REST API for translating text using pretrained language models.
+The stack consists of FastAPI and Uvicorn to provide the API service, FastTrack and accompanying language identification model is used for automatic language detection, and Opus-MT language models are used for the text translation.
+Currently only supports the following language pairs, but additional Opus-MT models can be added.
 - `ru-en`
 - `zh-en`